 The state-owned oil gorilla better known as Sinopec announced in mid-November that its wholly owned subsidiary Sinopec International Petroleum Exploration and Production Corp. had agreed to buy a 20 percent stake in an offshore block from French oil major Total SA.

-- Passage to History
+- Ticket to Childhood

 - Sign up to receive our free daily newsletter

 - Scandal-Hit GlaxoSmithKline 'to Lay Off 1,000 Employees in China'

 - Gov't Had Reservations about Selling Stake in Citic Ltd. to Foreigners

 - China Boots Up an Internet Banking Industry

 - Two-Thirds of Provinces Say They Missed GDP Growth Targets in 2014

 - Downfall of Party Internet Policeman 'Helped Lead to National Cleanup Campaign'